overlay image

 Arts & Humanities

-Exploring what has shaped our societies, understanding how people communicate, discovering how to imagine and argue for change: these are vital tasks of the Arts and Humanities.
-Our students learn to think independently, act creatively and adapt effectively to new situations and challenges, enabling them to enjoy fulfilling careers.
-Our graduates work in many areas including culture, public sector, media, law and business.
+Exploring what has shaped our societies, understanding of how people communicate and learning how to argue for change: these are vital stalks of arts and humanities.
+In addition to gaining subject expertise through world-leading faculty, our students learn to think independently, act creatively and adapt effectively to new situations and challenges, enabling them to enjoy fulfilling careers.
+The critical analysis which lies at the heart of the disciplines enables our graduates to enjoy successful careers across a broad range of industries, including the arts, culture, public sector, business, innovation and the media.

 Why UCD Arts & Humanities?